How To Clean And Restore Cast Iron Pans

 Oh, I want it for roasted marshmallows, but I really want to be able to cook outside over a fire.
 Yes, my family will smell like we have been camping.
 I suppose you could call it wishful thinking on my end.

 I love having some cast iron to cook with, especially outside because I don’t want to drag my other pans outside.
 A few years ago I was out in Hurricane, Utah at one of my favorite antique stores looking at treasures.
-The store has some treasures because at one time all those items were a treasure to someone.
+The store has some great finds because at one time all those items were a treasure to someone.

 How To Restore Cast Iron Pans: